SvenRosvall/SignalControl/Design.md

 Uses track sensors to determine how many track blocks are available.

 Inputs:
-* Two triggers.
+* One, two or three triggers.
 These triggers can be either:
   * pin numbers - number of input pin that is connected to the sensor for the each track block in advance of the signal.
   * DigitalInput - input objects for each track block.